SystemsApproach/ops/provision.rst

 independent projects that are to be deployed on a given cluster (i.e., manage namespaces for multiple applications).

-As an example, Aether currently uses Rancher to manage Kubernetes on the bare-metal clusters, with one centralized instance of Rancher being responsible for managing all the edge sites.
+As an example, Aether uses Rancher to manage Kubernetes on the bare-metal clusters, with one centralized instance of Rancher being responsible for managing all the edge sites.
 This results in the configuration shown in :numref:`Figure %s <fig-rancher>`, which to